yurii-github/my-library/README.md

-It is book library written in PHP based on JqueryUI for personal usage.
-Main purpose is to manage own book library as excel table with ratings and other stuff
+It is book library manager written in PHP based on JqueryUI for personal usage.
+Main purpose is to manage own book library as excel table with ratings and other stuff like filename syncronizations and more

 <img src="http://s11.postimg.org/agya5qldf/lib.jpg" />